gbdev/gb-asm-tutorial/src/part1/tracing.md

 All the commands for that are in the "Run" menu.

 - "Run" simply unpauses the emulator.
 Clicking on the screen also does the same.
-- "Trace" (more commonly known as "Step Into") and "Step Over" advance the emulator by one instruction.
+- "Step Into" and "Step Over" advance the emulator by one instruction.
-They only really differ on the `call` instruction and interrupts, neither of which we are using here, so we will use "Trace".
+They only really differ on the `call` instruction and interrupts, neither of which we are using here, so we will use "Step Into".
 - The other options are not relevant for now.

-We will have to "Trace" a bunch of times, so it's a good idea to use the key shortcut.
+We will have to "Step Into" a bunch of times, so it's a good idea to use the key shortcut.
 If we press <kbd><kbd>F5</kbd></kbd> once, the `jp EntryPoint` is executed.
 And if we press it a few more times, can see the instructions being executed, one by one!